 In 2012, I wrote a post called Bottom Round Roast and My First Gravy.
 To this date, this continues to be my most viewed post.
 I wrote it after making the dish successfully for the first time and I have made it so many times since.
-It only seemed reasonable to revisit this recipe to adjust it to my new trusty friend, the Instant Pot (here is an affiliate link to the Instant Pot we use).
+It only seemed reasonable to revisit this recipe to adjust it to my new trusty friend, the Instant Pot.

 The beautiful thing about this roast recipe is that it is so simple, you can easily adapt it to your taste.
 It is a hearty dish that would make anyone cozy and a cold winter evening.
 While it is all based on using a bottom round roast, everything else can be modified.
 Want to switch things up?
 Add some soy sauce, ginger paste and sesame oil for an Asian twist.
 Root vegetables are perfect for this recipe so try different ones!
 Potatoes (baby, sweet, Yukon…), parsnips, carrots, turnips…so many options!
 This dish can be made as simply or as complex as you’d like.